ONSdigital/scalelink/README.md

  - Josie Plachta (Office for National Statistics)
  - Rachel Shipsey (Office for National Statistics)
  - Paul Smith (University of Southampton)

+The authors would also like to acknowledge the following individuals for their support in making this code public:
+ - Dominic Bean (Office for National Statistics)
+ - Diego Lara de Andres (Office for National Statistics)
  - Zoe White (Office for National Statistics)

 ## Dedication